jasonpatrickellykrause/istio-training/labs/13-wasm-extensions.md

 Let's try out the deployed Wasm module!

-We will create a single Pod inside the cluster and from there we will send a request to `http://httpbin:8000/get`
+We will create a single Pod inside the cluster, and from there, we will send a request to `http://httpbin:8000/get`

 ```sh
 $ kubectl run curl --image=curlimages/curl -it --rm -- /bin/sh